civol/HDLRuby/README.md

 ### References
 <a name="references"></a>

-Reference are expressions used to designate a signal, or a part of it from the current system.
+References are expressions used to designate signals, or a part of signals.

-The most simple reference is simply the name of a signal, and designate the signal of the current system corresponding to this name.
-For instance, in the following code, inner signal `sig0` is declared, and therefore, from this declaration, the name *sig0* becomes a reference to designate this signal.
+The most simple reference is simply the name of a signal, and it designates the signal of the current system corresponding to this name.
+For instance, in the following code, inner signal `sig0` is declared, and therefore the name *sig0* becomes a reference to designate this signal.

 ```ruby
 # Declaration of signal sig0.